 In the above passages we see that there are obvious paralells between the exaltation of Joseph and Jesus.
 In each case every knee bows, with Joseph all in the land of Egypt but with Jesus as antitype fulfillment with all of mankind.

-We see in Joseph’ story that he was originally with his family and very wealthy just as Christ was in heaven before coming to early.
-Joseph leaves his family and becomes a slave just as Christ left heaven entering into human history in the form of a slave with the incarnation.
+We see in Joseph’ story that he was originally with his family and very wealthy just as Christ was in heaven before coming to earth.
+Joseph leaves his family and becomes a slave just as Christ left heaven entering into human history in the form of a servant with the incarnation.
 We see that Joseph ultimately goes to prison just as Jesus descended into hell.
-We see Joseph exalted to authority and power in Egypt just as Christ was exalted to the right hand of the Father in Heaven.
+We see Joseph exalted to authority and power in Egypt just as Christ was exalted to the right hand of the Father in Heaven, and we see him judge the house of Israel just as Christ will judge and find guiltless the elect who are saved by faith.

 What I like so much about this is to see Jesus being prophesied on the very history of the world.
 Next time someone tells you to cross your red sea, slay your goliath, or dream like Joseph know that the Bible doesn’t point in type and shadow to you.
 Instead take comfort in that it points to Jesus Christ on every page.